 Good godDAMN, that's a big pig.
-Though this piece is sure to evoke an "ew" or "wtf" in a modern-day audience, paintings like this were sought-after status symbols in James Ward's day.
-There was nothing more evocative of a farmer's success than the absurd obesity of his animals.
+Though this piece is sure to evoke an "ew" or "wtf" from a modern-day audience, paintings like this were sought-after status symbols in James Ward's day.
+There was nothing more emblematic of a farmer's success than the absurd obesity of his animals.
 As such, particularly massive specimens were put on display by their owners—both in art and real life—as a kind of self-promotion.
 In fact, the surge in fat animal paintings at the time reflected the start of a very real (and disturbingly long-lasting) effort to breed ever larger livestock.

 In any case, Old Spot looks about ready to gobble down anything that gets in his way, be it hog or hominid.
 Run, you fools!